We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Chuck Close's life and artistic trajectory of underwent a drastic change in 1988 when he suffered from spinal artery collapse and was rendered quadriplegic.
 However, he did not abandon his artistic activities.
 At first, Close painted with a brush held between his teeth.
 He gradually regained some movement in his arm and legs and was later able to paint with a brush strapped to his hand.
 Although his handicap prevented him from painting according to his previously meticulous manner, Close had already conceived a refined photorealistic method.
 Thanks to experimentation with different techniques and materials, his works are characterized by an extraordinary degree of realism.

-In 1999 Close executed a series of photographic portraits using the technique of the daguerreotype, and in the course of the two successive years completed a series of photographs, which through particular use of focus and contrast between blurred and extremely detailed parts of the face immediately recalls his earlier paintings.
-In 2006 the Museo Nacional Centro de Arte Reina Sofia de Madrid dedicated an exhaustive retrospective to Close’s body of work.
-He has been the subject of hundreds of exhibits in important museums and institutions, among which is the State Hermitage Museum, which dedicated an exhibit to his work in February 2008.
+In 1999 Close executed a series of photographic portraits using a daguerreotype, and in the course of the two successive years completed a series of photographs which, through particular use of focus and contrast between blurred and extremely detailed parts of the face, recall his earlier paintings.
+In 2006 the Museo Nacional Centro de Arte Reina Sofia de Madrid dedicated an exhaustive retrospective of Close’s body of work.
+He has been the subject of hundreds of exhibits in important museums and institutions, among them the State Hermitage Museum, which dedicated an exhibit to his work in February 2008.
 Chuck Close died in Oceanside, New York, on August 19, 2021.